-The first time the client is run on a workstation, a registry key structure that includes several sub keys is created.
+The first time the client is run on a workstation, a registry key structure that includes several subkeys is created.

-These keys and sub keys dictate the behaviour of the system and should never be edited nor deleted, (unless advised by a Sounds Virtual technician) as doing so will result in software misbehaviour.
+These keys and subkeys dictate the behaviour of the system and should never be edited nor deleted, (unless advised by a Sounds Virtual technician) as doing so will result in software misbehaviour.

-Windows group policy settings may prevent regular users from writing to the registry.
-Therefore it is necessary that the software be initially run by a user with the appropriate rights on the machine for the Registry key structure to be created.

-► However, signing in as administrator is not sufficient.
+- Manual installation/update on each station. - When installing CAN-8 locally on each station, Windows group policy settings may prevent regular users from writing to the registry.
+Therefore it is necessary that the software be initially installed by a user with the appropriate rights on the machine for the Registry key structure to be created. - ► However, This is not sufficient.
 The software also has to be run as administrator at installation time. (right click on the icon, and then select run as administrator.
-This will create the appropriate key in HKEY\LOCAL\MACHINE.
-If the software in run by someone with administrative rights but is not run as administrator, the key will instead be created in HKEY\CURRENT\USER and will therefore not be accessible to other users.
+This will create the appropriate key in HKEY_LOCAL_MACHINE. - If the software in run by someone with administrative rights but is not run as administrator, the Reg key will instead be created in HKEY_CURRENT_USER and will therefore not be accessible to other users.